 When a customer migrates an existing AWS account to CenturyLink, the customer will receive 2 bills for the first month.

-For tax purposes, CenturyLink defines most services either as IaaS or SaaS.
+For competitive pricing and tax purposes, CenturyLink defines most services either as IaaS or SaaS.

 The patterns of estimates and billing are currently as follows: